maweeks/masters-early/docs/specification.md

 * Number of tweets per second (early deliverable).
 * Number of tweets per location, shown on a heatmap overlaid on a world map.
+* Compare number of tweets about multiple topics at once.
+* Attempt to predict the rise and fall of currently trending Twitter topics.
+* Create a venn diagram between the followers, retweets and favourites of a user or tweet.
+* Show increase or decrease of followers including current trend, i.e. rising or falling.
+* A graph / tree diagram showing the interaction of users on a tweet.
+The root node being the initial tweet, and sub nodes being retweets / favourites.
+* (Other visualisations could be added if interesting ideas are thought of throughout development of the dashboard.)

 ### Other